 The security and IT teams were not in sync, or they didn’t have the proper automation to effectively address the massive scale and complexity that is a typical digital business infrastructure.
 Humans can’t do it alone.
 We need to automate the work of security.
 And the humans on enterprise security and IT teams need to coordinate better for the good of the business.

-SaltStack SecOps not only assesses compliance violations, configuration issues, and security vulnerabilities, but can also be used to remediate across multi-cloud, on-premises, and even containerized infrastructure.
-It is unique in uniting IT operations and security teams so they can collaborate successfully and get the work of SecOps done quickly and effectively.
+SaltStack SecOps not only assesses compliance violations, configuration issues, and security vulnerabilities.
+It can also be used to remediate across multi-cloud, on-premises, and even containerized infrastructure.
+It is unique in uniting IT operations and security teams.
+This being said, they can collaborate successfully and get the work of SecOps done quickly and effectively.

 SaltStack SecOps takes a policy-driven approach to security.
-As long as a policy can be defined, SaltStack SecOps will ensure an infrastructure adheres to the policy and remains compliant and secure.
+As a policy can be defined, SaltStack SecOps will ensure an infrastructure adheres to the policy, remains compliant and secure.
 These policies can be custom or industry-standard like CIS Benchmarks.

 Escaping compliance hell

 Here are a few examples SaltStack SecOps customers escaping compliance hell to automate continuous compliance for their businesses:

 Stephen Dumesnil, IBM Cloud network engineering governance manager, said, “After applying SaltStack SecOps automation and orchestration to our existing governance processes we are seeing dramatic improvements in team and tooling efficiency.
 For example, we’ve seen a 75% reduction in the work simply needed to coordinate priorities between our security and IT operations teams.
 SaltStack SecOps will be the catalyst to helping IBM Cloud achieve the goal of continuous compliance while optimizing collaboration and output between our global security, IT, and governance teams.”